DPsim is a solver library for dynamic power system simulation.

 - It supports both the electromagnetic transient (EMT) and dynamic phasor (DP) domain for dynamic simulation.

-- A powerflow solver is included standalone usage or initialization of dynamic simulations.
+- A powerflow solver is included for standalone usage or to initialize dynamic simulations.

 - It provides a Python module which can be embedded in any Python 3 application / scripts.

 - The simulation core is implemented in highly-efficient C++ code.

 - It supports real-time execution with time-steps down to 50 uS.

 - It can load models in the IEC61970 Common Information Model (CIM) / Common Grid Model Exchange Standard (CGMES) XML format.